Where to Stay in Athens - A Local’s Guide

 And where else on earth can you explore the Temple of Zeus in the morning and still beat the afternoon heat by relaxing on a gorgeous beach not even 30 minutes away by metro?

-So, to help you decide where to stay, I’ve put together a comprehensive guide to Athens’ many districts, along with some good hotel recommendations in each of them.
+So, to help you decide where to stay, I’ve put together a comprehensive guide to my favorite city center neighborhoods, along with some good hotel recommendations in each of them.

 Let’s take a look!